 Electronic authentication such as a digital certificate can serve the function of online identity verification.
-In addition, digital certificates can encrypt sensitive information in online transactions.
-Here you can learn more about electronic authentication, what digital certificates do, the digital certificates recognized in Hong Kong and some of the online Government services that accept them.
+In addition, the public key of digital certificates can be used to encrypt sensitive information in online transactions.
+Here you can learn more about electronic authentication, what digital certificates do, the digital certificates recognised in Hong Kong and some of the online Government services that accept them.

 A digital certificate is a form of electronic record that serves as an identification of who you are in conducting online transactions.
 Under the Electronic Transactions Ordinance (Cap.
 553) (ETO), electronic or digital signatures have the same legal status as paper-based signatures.